 Minor Works Contract

-I have previously suggested the project owners should consider utilising the Suite of Facilities Contracts published by the Australian Department of Defence.
+I have previously suggested that project owners should consider utilising the Suite of Facilities Contracts published by the Australian Department of Defence.
 The reasons for this recommendation are explained in this article

 The document departs from the Defence Minor Works Contract in the following respects: